The Pomona College Beckman Site

 Martinez Laboratory: Biology of ageing in Hydra.
 We are currently studying a species of Hydra, H. oligactis, which can be induced to age by exposure to low temperatures.
 One remarkable outcome was the discovery that aging in H. oligactis is reversible.
 These ‘revertant’ animals, are somehow able to escape the aging process and live indefinitely.
 We have been employing next- generation sequencing technologies to study aging in Hydra.
 We aim to sequence the transcriptomes of revertant (immortal) and non-revertant (mortal) Hydra, to identify what genes are allowing some individuals to escape the aging process and become immortal.

 Sazinsky Laboratory: Microbial Sulfur Metabolism & Protein Engineering.
-Our lab utilizes protein crystallography, enzymology and recombinant DNA technologies to study and engineer enzyme function.
-Current efforts aim to explore the (i) the reactivity and mechanism of enzymes involved in microbial sulfur respiration and biogeochemical sulfur cycling enzymes and (ii) glycosyl hydrolases that improve the bioavailability medicinally important natural compounds by removing a rhamnose modifications. the structure and function of rhamnosidases.
+Our lab utilizes protein crystallography, enzymology and recombinant DNA technologies to study, engineer and predicrt protein function.
+Current efforts aim to explore (i) the reactivity and mechanism of enzymes involved in microbial sulfur respiration and biogeochemical sulfur cycling in collaboration with Professors Crane and Cavalcanti, (ii) glycosyl hydrolases that improve the bioavailability medicinally important natural compounds by removing rhamnose modifications, and (iii) machine learning as a means to predict sequence and structures of antibodies that target newly emerging antigens as a rapid response to pathogens.
+The latter project is in collaboration with researchers at KGI.